-- 3 tbsp of Tabasco Green Pepper sauce (1 small 4.5 oz can of chopped green chillis), plus more for serving
+- 3 tablespoons of Tabasco Green Pepper sauce (1 small 4.5 oz can of chopped green chillis), plus more for serving

 - 4 cups chicken broth

 - 3 cups cooked shredded chicken (approx two cooked breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)

 - 1 cup of salsa verde

 - two 15-ounce cans cannellini beans, rinsed, drained and divided

 - ½ cup cilantro, plus more for serving

 - Freshly squeezed lime juice to taste and slices for serving

 - Serve with: avocado slices, chopped red onions, cilantro, sour cream, shredded cheese or cortina cheese and tortilla chips

 - Heat 2 tbsp of olive oil in a large dutch oven to medium heat to medium high heat.
-Add the onion, corn, jalapeño and cubanelle.
+Add the onion, corn, jalapeño and cubanelle peppers.
 Cook, stirring often, until the onions are translucent and tender, 5 to 6 minutes.

 - Stir in the garlic, cumin and coriander and the hot sauce and cook until the spices are fragrant, 1 to 2 minutes.

-- Add the shredded chicken, salsa verde, salt and pepper, ½ the beans and the broth.
+- Add the shredded chicken, salsa verde, salt and pepper, ½ the beans (1 can) and the broth.
 Bring to a low boil, reduce the heat to a simmer and let simmer, stirring occasionally, for a few minutes.

 - In a blender or food processor, add remaining half of the drained and rinsed beans, the water, and cilantro.
 Blend until the mixture is creamy.
 Add the paste to the chili and stir and simmer until the soup has thickened slightly, approx 10-15 minutes.

 - Add lime juice to the chili, taste, and adjust for seasoning.
 Serve garnished with avocado, cilantro, hot sauce (optional), and crispy corn chips.

 Leftover green chili can be stored in the fridge for five days, or frozen in and airtight container or heavy duty freezer bags for up to three months.
 Thaw overnight in the fridge.
 Reheat gently on the stove.
 Leftover chili makes the perfect filling for my creamy enchiladas and my stuffed poblanos